 Topsheet design and colour options are almost unlimited.
 We can print topsheets of photo color quality.
-All topsheets are sublimated onto a white, gloss nylon topsheet for a professional look and finish. (sorry we cannot sublimate onto a clear topsheet material).
+All topsheets are sublimated onto a white, gloss nylon topsheet for a professional look and finish. (sorry we cannot sublimate onto a clear topsheet material therefore clear windows are not an option for one off customs).
 Above prices based on receipt of art in digital file format in either of the following formats:

-* For art that is done in vector based (ie. Illustrator or similar) program we require artwork in both eps and JPEG formats.
+* For art that is done in vector based (ie. Illustrator or similar) program we require artwork in PDF or AI format.

 Prior offers diecut custom bases in one to three colors.
 As base colors are actually cut with a knife there are some design limitations.
-We ask that you first email jpeg file to us for review and approval.
-Once finalized we require final file version in EPS format.
+We ask that you first email a low res jpeg file to us for review and approval.

 For any custom topsheet or shaping project you will need to contact our sales staff for guidance and accurate quotes.
 Please email will (email@example.com) or call 604 935 1923 to chat about your custom artwork or firstname.lastname@example.org to discuss all other custom options.